tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 The batch operator is used to batch multiple events and send them in a bulk fashion.
 It also allows to set a timeout of how long the operator should wait for a batch to be filled.

+This operator batches both the event payload and event metadata into a single bulk event.
+Downstream pipeline nodes or offramps will receive 1 such bulk event but will treat its context as multiple events and might act different e.g. when it comes to building a request payload in the offramp context or other use cases.
+Empty bulk events are usually considered as `no` event.

 Supported configuration options are:

 - `count` - Elements per batch